 Continuing on with some other technical aspects of this new series, ‘Inhumans’ featured some extremely beautiful shots of both Hawaii and the moon that took full advantage of the IMAX cameras that they had at their disposal.
 Sure, it’s pretty hard to make Oahu look bad, but the picturesque tracking shots of the island certainly didn’t hurt.
 Even when Triton was running for his life, it was hard not to look around and notice how gorgeous everything around him was.
 The same can be said for the shots that gave us a glimpse at the city of Attilan.

 But don’t let all this talk of technical elements give you the wrong idea about the cast.
 Everyone really fits into their role very well.
 Anson Mount is very regal as King Black Bolt and you can tell that he put a lot of effort into creating his character’s way of communicating.
-At first glance, Karnak is similar to Dave Bautista’s Drax from ‘Guardians of the Galaxy’ when it comes to a no-nonsense, straight-forward way of talking, but Ken Leung manages to make it feel different and even funny in its own way.
+At first glance, Karnak is similar to Dave Bautista’s Drax from ‘Guardians of the Galaxy’ when it comes to a no-nonsense, straightforward way of talking, but Ken Leung manages to make it feel different and even funny in its own way.
 However, the real standout so far is Iwan Rheon as Maximus, Black Bolt’s brother who received no special gifts from Terrigenisis and has a strong desire to sit on the throne and bring his people to Earth.
 ‘Game of Thrones’ fans already know how solid Rheon’s work is.
 He has a real talent for playing bastards.
 But in this case, Maximus isn’t really as crazy as Ramsay Bolton.
-While there may be similarities between them, Maximus uses his charisma to make people like him whereas Ramsay used fear.
-It’s pretty incredible to see the actor have such range as each role he choses stands out in a completely different way from the one that came before it.
+While there may be similarities between them, Maximus uses his charisma to make people like him whereas Ramsay uses fear.
+It’s pretty incredible to see the actor have such range as each role he chooses stands out in a completely different way from the one that came before it.
 Also, while many people tend to criticize the villains of the Marvel Cinematic Universe, Maximus seems to be a real villain with depth and legitimate motivation.
 We probably shouldn’t go so far as to compare him to Kingpin, the Purple Man, or Loki just yet, but there’s definitely a lot of potential for Maximus to become a memorable antagonist.

 And that’s really what we’re trying to say here in this review: ‘Inhumans’ has a ton of potential.
 Would all True Believers be happy if they had to pay $15 or more to see the first two episodes in IMAX?
 Probably not.
 It definitely adds a bit to the experience, especially when it comes to some of the amazing establishing shots throughout the episodes, but most will likely be content with DVRing the show while they’re out on Friday nights this fall and catching it later in the weekend.
 Is it going to be the best superhero show on TV?
 Again, probably not.
-Although it’s surely better than any mindless reality show or another repetitive competition series, it all really depends where the story goes from here because there’s so much potential for some intriguing storylines and kick-ass action.
+Although it’s surely better than any mindless reality show or another repetitive competition series, it all really depends on where the story goes from here because there’s so much potential for some intriguing storylines and kick-ass action.

 Scott Buck doesn’t exactly inspire much faith after what he did to ‘Iron Fist’.
 But if we consider Danny Rand’s Netflix series to be the ‘Iron Man 2’ of the MCU’s TV side, then ‘Inhumans’ could totally be the ‘Thor: The Dark World’ since there’s a chance that it might be slightly better than the worst offering so far despite still having kinks.
 And even that movie was made better by the villainous Loki, so why wouldn’t we give Iwan Rheon’s Maximus a chance as well.
 Obviously, we could be singing a very different tune by the end of these eight episodes, but for now, let’s just give ‘Inhumans’ a chance.